xhandlr/vocacion360-uxd/README.md

 📄 **[Low-Fi Wireframes – Vocación360 (PDF)](docs/wireframes-vocacion360.pdf)**
 PDF version of the entire initial wireframe set, covering all main interface screens from the early design phase.

-As the design evolved, the student benefits section was removed.
-The focus shifted toward vocational tests, detailed degree information, random exploration features, and career comparison tools. *(This evolution is detailed in the next section).*
+**As the design evolved, the student benefits section was removed.** The focus shifted toward vocational tests, detailed degree information, random exploration features, and degree program comparison tools. *(This evolution is detailed in the next section).*

 ---